Bethlehem Area Vocational-Technical School: Scholarships

 BAVTS began a scholarship program in 2001 by the Bridges Foundation.
 The Bridges Foundation was founded by Walter J. Dealtry and BAVTS administration to raise funds for career and technical student scholarships.
 BAVTS Bridges Foundation scholarship funds are available for qualified BAVTS high school seniors.
 Qualifying students will have their tuition waived for Continuing Education courses that offer advanced training and certification.

-Continuing Education
+Continuing education

 BAVTS' adult education department is the second-largest adult vocational-technical school in Pennsylvania as measured by the number of students completing courses.
-As a non-profit entity, the Continuing Education Department also shares teaching space and some essential core administrative services with Bethlehem Area Vocational-Technical School - a very cost effective relationship.
+As a non-profit entity, the Continuing Education Department also shares teaching space and some essential core administrative services with Bethlehem Area Vocational-Technical School.